defi-wonderland/sidechain-oracles/README.md

 ## Setup

 Clone the repo in your preferred way, and fill the `.env` file using the `.env.example` as a reference.
-The environment is yet set to work with testnets, using Goerli to OP Goerli bridge as default.
+The environment is yet set to work with testnets, using Sepolia to OP Sepolia bridge as default.

 For a dummy setup (without bridging) run: